 Britain’s entire approach to city planning and building evolved after the unfortunate events of 6th September 1666.
 The Fire had raised many questions amongst architects and planners.
 The fire devastated London.
 And window design had aided the spread of fire.

-The casement fittings common on ‘normal’ dwellings had allowed fire to spread.
-Their protrusion allowed fire to jump from building to building.
+The casement fittings common on ‘normal’ dwellings had allowed the fire to spread.
+Their protrusion allowed the fire to jump from building to building.

 Glazing bars became smaller.
 The lamb’s mould internal structure emerged from numerous new designs.
 The sash window became central to Georgian architecture.
-By the Late-Georgian period, double hung sashes were widespread.
-Examples can be found UK wide.
+By the Late-Georgian period, double-hung sashes were widespread.
+Examples can be found the UK wide.

-Their popularity increased to lower-income households.
-The levy on glass was repealed in 1845, allowing many to fit single pane glazing.
+Their popularity increased among lower-income households.
+The levy on glass was repealed in 1845, allowing many to fit single-pane glazing.

 Features and Developments – Georgian Sash Windows history:

-The Edwardian Period was short, but important architecturally speaking.
+The Edwardian Period was short but important architecturally speaking.
 The Sash was king (of windows).
-Although King Edward’s reign only lasted 1901-1910, the entire period spans 1901-1920.
+Although King Edward’s reign only lasted from 1901 to 1910, the entire period spanned 1901 to 1920.